JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 10. After the workflow run completes successfully, navigate to the [Deployments](https://central.sonatype.com/publishing/deployments) dashboard on Maven Central.
      You should see a new deployment here.
-This deployment can be in the *pending* or *validating* states for some time while Maven Central performs checks on it.
+This deployment may remain in the *pending* or *validating* states for some time while Maven Central performs checks on it.

 Once your deployment is in the *validated* state, you should check that it contains all the artifacts you’ve uploaded.
-If everything looks correct, click the *Publish* button to release these artifacts.
+If everything is correct, click the *Publish* button to release these artifacts.

 ![](../images/publish/published_on_maven_central.png)

-> It will take some time (usually about 15–30 minutes) after the release for the artifacts to be available publicly in the Maven Central repository.
+> It will take some time (usually about 15–30 minutes) after the release for the artifacts to become publicly available in the Maven Central repository.
 > It may take some more time before they are indexed to be found on [the Maven Central website](https://central.sonatype.com/).

 To release the artifacts automatically once the deployment is verified, replace the `publishToMavenCentral` task in your workflow